FAQ’s

 The VEP provides ADP-approved clients with direct access to equipment.
 A centralized equipment pool reduces equipment costs through tendering for equipment purchases and more effective utilization of recycled equipment and provides a facility for equipment maintenance and repair services.
 The VEP also serves as a resource centre for consumers, community agencies and health professionals.

-• Ventilators, volume or pressure or mixed (hybrids)
+• Home ventilator: volume, pressure or mixed (hybrid)

-• Bi-level positive airway pressure devices (with breath rate function)
+• Bi-level positive airway pressure device (with breath rate function)

 • Ventilator breathing tubes / circuits

-• 12-volt batteries, battery chargers, batter cables (provided for back-up emergency power only; clients are responsible for the purchase of batteries for mobility)
+• 12-volt battery, battery charger, battery cable (provided for back-up emergency power only; clients are responsible for the purchase of battery for mobility)

-• Respiratory humidifiers for use with ventilator / bi-level positive airway pressure device.
+• Respiratory humidifier for use with ventilator / bi-level positive airway pressure device.

-• Oxygen saturation monitors (effective 2007 November 1 for those applicants under the age of 19 only)
+• Oxygen saturation monitor (OSM); effective November 2007 for eligible applicants under the age of 19.

 The VEP provides equipment and services to clients approved for funding assistance by ADP.